 For each financial year, staff is required to develop a Short Range Transit Plan (SRTP) for the Agency.
-This document is a three year planning document outlining both its service operating and capital projects plan.
-The first year of the plan is developed for approval at the same time as the agency budget is approved.
+This document is a three year planning document, outlining the Agency's service operating plan and capital projects together, with a financial plan to sustain the operating and capital plans.
+The first year of the plan is developed for approval at the same time the Agency budget is approved.
 The second and third year plans documented in the SRTP are provided for planning purposes only.

-The SRTP is subject to approval by the Strategic Planning and Operations Committee and Board of Directors of SunLine Transit Agency as well as the Riverside County Transportation Commission (RCTC).
-The following are highlights of the FY2018/19 SRTP.
+The SRTP is subject to approval by the Strategic Planning & Operational Committee and Board of Directors of SunLine Transit Agency as well as the Riverside County Transportation Commission (RCTC).